ARIZONA 14 DAYS

 Take a great hike to the iconic Cathedral Rock Trail, which offers stunning views of the surrounding red rock formations and the city below.
 The trail is challenging but short.

-Head to the Chapel of the Holy Cross, a unique architectural marvel built into the red rocks.
-Explore the chapel's serene interior and enjoy panoramic views of Sedona from the observation deck.
+Head to the Chapel of the Holy Cross, a special building made inside the red rocks.
+Visit the quiet chapel and see wide views of Sedona from the lookout.

-Take a scenic drive (20 mi.) on the Red Rock Scenic Byway (State Route 179), which offers spectacular views of Sedona's famous red rock formations.
-Stop at the various viewpoints along the way, such as Courthouse Butte.
+Take a scenic drive (8 mi.) on the Red Rock Scenic Byway (State Route 179), which offers stunning views of Sedona's red rocks.
+Stop at viewpoints like Courthouse Butte along the way.

-Visit the famous Bell Rock, known for its distinctive shape and spiritual significance.
-Take a short hike around the base or simply enjoy the majestic views from a nearby viewpoint. <trail details>
+Visit Bell Rock for its unique shape and spiritual meaning.
+Walk a short distance around the base or enjoy the views from a nearby spot. <trail details>

 Explore the vibrant walkable downtown area of Sedona.
-Browse the eclectic shops, art galleries, and New Age boutiques.
-Treat yourself to a spa treatment or enjoy a leisurely lunch at one of the local cafes or restaurants.
+Relax with a spa treatment or a leisurely lunch at a nearby café or restaurant.

 End your day by witnessing a Sedona sunset.